spacebanana420/Andromeda/README.md

 Features
 --------
-write features here lolololollololololol
+Password and database management

+AES encryption for databases

+zip deflate compression

+Muliple database support

+Password entries

 Downloads
 ---------

-Grab the stable releases [here](https://github.com/spacebanana420/Andromeda/releases).
+Grab the stable releases [here](https://github.com/spacebanana420/Andromeda/releases)

 But you can also get the developpement build from the repository.

 How to use
 ----------